th2-net/th2-docs/content/common/infrastructure/infra-components/_index.md

 ## Configuration

-All the infra components are deployed within infra Helm release.
+Configure the infra-components at initialization using their corresponding config files.

-So these components can be configured at initialization only with provided config files.
+A short configuration and a full configuration is provided below.

 ### th2-infra configuration